-Finding small business grants in the UK can require investigation, with eligibility depending on a whole range of factors – but that doesn’t mean it’s impossible to find sources of small business funding you don’t have to pay back.
+Finding small business grants in the UK can require investigation, with eligibility depending on a whole range of factors.
+That being said, it’s not impossible to find sources of small business funding you don’t have to pay back.

 Download your free in-depth guide to UK small business grants.
 Get instant access to expert hints and tips in the click of a few buttons.